 - are pregnant or plan to become pregnant.
 It is not known if LAMICTAL will harm your unborn baby.
 If you become pregnant while taking LAMICTAL, talk to your healthcare provider about registering with the North American Antiepileptic Drug Pregnancy Registry.
 You can enroll in this registry by calling 1-888-233-2334.
 The purpose of this registry is to collect information about the safety of antiepileptic drugs during pregnancy.

 - are breastfeeding.
 LAMICTAL passes into breast milk and may cause side effects in a breastfed baby.
 If you breastfeed while taking LAMICTAL, watch your baby closely for trouble breathing, episodes of temporarily stopping breathing, sleepiness, or poor sucking.
 Call your baby's healthcare provider right away if you see any of these problems.
 Talk to your healthcare provider about the best way to feed your baby if you take LAMICTAL.

 Tell your healthcare provider about all the medicines you take or if you are planning to take a new medicine, including prescription and non-prescription medicines, vitamins, and herbal supplements.
-Using LAMICTAL with certain other medicines can affect each other, causing side effects.
+If you use LAMICTAL with certain other medicines, they can affect each other, causing side effects.